List of Chicago Fire characters: Kelly Severide

-In season 4, Severide finds himself in a tough position after he is demoted from his Lieutenant rank due to accusations of him being a poor leader because of the number of firefighters that have either resigned or been dismissed, despite their valid reasons for leaving.
+In season 4, Severide is demoted from his Lieutenant rank due to accusations of him being a poor leader because of the number of firefighters that have either resigned or been dismissed, despite their valid reasons for leaving.
 Chief Boden does everything he can to get his position back and tells him to go to a meeting where his leadership skills can be improved.
-Severide has a tough time during his demotion, constantly being undermined by Dallas Patterson, his replacement.
+Severide is constantly undermined by Dallas Patterson, his replacement.
 In the episode "Short and Fat", Severide is promoted again to Lieutenant after Patterson's promotion to Battalion Chief.
 In the finale, "Superhero", he begins dating Stella Kidd.

 In season 6, Stella moves in with Kelly.
 She tries to be cool with the idea of him dating, but she's still jealous when he sleeps with Brett's friend Hope Jacquinot.

 In the season 9 premiere "Rattle Second City", the squad answer a call.
 Severide is nearly caught in the fire but it saved when Stella comes to his aid.
 In the episode "A White-Knuckle Panic", Severide and Stella become engaged and in the season 9 finale "No Survivors", they tell the firehouse that they are engaged.

 In the season 10 finale "The Magnificent City of Chicago", Severide and Stella get married.

-In season 11 episode "Run Like Hell", a new opportunity from Van Meter in the OFI program came to Kelly which involved an arson investigation and some rigorous training.
-In the season 11 finale "Red Waterfall", Stella to leaves Chicago to bring her husband back.
+In season 11 episode "Run Like Hell", Severide has the opportunity to work on an arson investigation and gain some rigorous training.
+In the season 11 finale "Red Waterfall", Stella leaves Chicago to bring her husband back.

-In the season 12 finale "Never Say Goodbye", Severide tells Stella that he wants them to start having children, a revelation that Stella wasn't expecting and leaves her in shock and later he finds out that rookie firefighter, Jack Damon, is his younger paternal half-brother.
+In the season 12 finale "Never Say Goodbye", Severide tells Stella that he wants them to start having children, a revelation that Stella wasn't expecting and leaves her in shock.
+Later he finds out that rookie firefighter, Jack Damon, is his younger paternal half-brother.